aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/displayunittype/_index.md

 ```

 specifies a custom value for the display unit.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use DisplayUnitType.Custom.
 This property will be removed 12 months later since January 2023.
 Aspose apologizes for any inconvenience you may have experienced.

 ### CUSTOM {#CUSTOM}
 ```